Michael Lindsay Coulton Crawford: Royal Navy

 Crawford matriculated into Royal Naval College, Dartmouth, in January 1931.
 Crawford served as a cadet and midshipman in the York-class cruiser HMS Exeter.
 He passed out from Dartmouth as a midshipman on 1 May 1935.
 He also served aboard HMS Malaya and HMS Revenge in the Home Fleet before attending his Sub-Lieutenant's course.

-Crawford was promoted: sub-lieutenant on 16 May 1938; lieutenant on 16 September 1939; acting lieutenant-commander on 1 November 1944; lieutenant commander on 16 March 1947; commander on 30 June 1951; and finally captain on 30 June 1959.
+Crawford was promoted sub-lieutenant on 16 May 1938, lieutenant on 16 September 1939, acting lieutenant-commander on 1 November 1944, lieutenant commander on 16 March 1947, commander on 30 June 1951, and finally captain on 30 June 1959.

 Submarine service

 Crawford decided to join the submarine service (colloquially known within the Royal Navy as "the Trade") after his time as a midshipman in large ships made him believe that being in a small vessel, such as a submarine, would provide more responsibility for a junior officer.
-During his wartime career in submarines he would serve as first lieutenant to the two most successful British submarine aces: Ben Bryant (by most ships sunk) and Malcolm Wanklyn (by tonnage sunk).
+During his wartime career, he would serve as first lieutenant to the two most successful British submarine aces: Benjamin Bryant (by most ships sunk) and Malcolm Wanklyn (by tonnage sunk).